ClementBuchanan/ClementBuchanan.github.io/README.md

 ![image](images/Buchanan_Clement1.jpg)

 Let me tell you a little bit about me.
 I'm a really nice guy but to know me is to really know me.
 I love my life, my family and coding.
 I learned to code at CodeFellows.
 It's a great place to learn software development.
+A new careeer and a new life.

 ### Table of Contents